AlibabaCloudDocs/config/intl.en-US/Resources/View the configuration timeline of a resource.md

 # View the configuration timeline of a resource

 Cloud Config records each detailed configuration change of the resources that it monitors, and displays the configuration changes over time in a configuration timeline.
+After you authorize and enable CloudConfig, CloudConfig will start recording your resource configuration history and keep it for 10 years by default.

 The configuration timeline of a resource includes the following elements: